- ABOUT US

 - BUSINESS RESOURCES

 During the peak of COVID-19 pandemic earlier this year tourism business across the county demonstrated how vital they are to the county’s economy and local communities, despite being closed.

 Tourism has become embedded in communities like never before, with businesses intrinsically linked to, and invested in, the community in which they are located.

-We want to shine a light on the incredible deeds being done by tourism businesses including attractions and hotels, which, despite being closed to visitors during the pandemic, have been supporting their local community through the provision of food and supplies to residents, NHS and keyworkers, learning resources for children being home-schooled, or online entertainment to lift people’s moods.
+We want to shine a light on the incredible deeds done by the county’s tourism businesses including attractions and hotels, which, despite being closed to visitors during the pandemic, continued to support their local community through the provision of food and supplies to residents, NHS and keyworkers, learning resources for children being home-schooled, or online entertainment to lift people’s moods.

-‘Closed Doors Open Hearts’ has seen more than 10,000 frozen meals and 400 fresh hampers distributed to local people unable to access food due to financial challenges, health problems, or self-isolation during the pandemic.
+‘Closed Doors Open Hearts’ has seen more than 20,000 meals and 1,000 emergency food packages distributed to local people unable to access food due to financial challenges, health problems, or self-isolation because of COVID-19.

-Catering staff have utilised The Auckland Project’s large central kitchen to prepare and freeze thousands of meals, and are also growing produce in part of Auckland Castle’s Walled Garden.
-The meals are available for collection from community hubs or delivered to local people in need.
-Partners include Health Express; South Durham Enterprise Agency; Woodhouse Close Food Bank; Shildon Alive; and Trimdon Community Centre.
+Catering staff utilised The Auckland Project’s large central kitchen to prepare thousands of meals, many of which were made from produce grown in Auckland Castle’s Walled Garden.
+During the peak of the pandemic meals were available for collection from community hubs or delivered to local people in need.

-The campaign is funded and supported by County Durham Community Foundation, local elected members, Area Action Partnerships, public donations, volunteers, and suppliers.
+The campaign is supported by County Durham Community Foundation, local elected members, Area Action Partnerships, public donations, volunteers, and suppliers.

 Bishop Auckland and Seaham Food Festivals play an increasingly important part in the tourism economy, with Bishop Auckland attracting a record 29,000 people in April 2019, and thousands more flocking to the inaugural Seaham Food Festival.